Respiratory Tract Infection

 (If legionella strongly suspected consider using * Levofloxacin instead, see below for more information).

 Oral stepdown: Review microbiology test results and tailor therapy accordingly.
 Discuss with microbiology team if required.
-If no pathogen identified consider oral stepdown to co-amoxiclav when appropriate to do so.
-In IgE-mediated/anaphylaxis/severe penicillin allergy, levofloxacin or doxycycline may be considered.
+Switch IV to oral when clinically appropriate.

 If patient is colonised with or considered to be high risk for MRSA, consider adding Vancomycin or Teicoplanin to the above combinations while awaiting culture and screen results.
 (Please see Vancomycin / Teicoplanin dosing schedule).